-Ford's Theatre Society to Present THE 25TH ANNUAL PUTNAM COUNTY SPELLING BEE, 3/14-5/17
+Ford's Theatre Society Presents THE 25TH ANNUAL PUTNAM COUNTY SPELLING BEE, Now thru 5/17

 In "Spelling Bee," six pubescent students navigate their county's spelling tournament with anxiety, angst and determination.
 As the competitors progress with the help of definitions, mnemonic devises and toe-tapping tricks, they discover a new sense of belonging and learn that there is more to life than winning a trophy.
 This charming coming-of-age tale also invites four volunteers from the audience to participate in each performance, ensuring new and unexpected comedy every night.

 "Whether you're in eighth grade or age 48, there is something in 'Spelling Bee' that will remind you who you are or who you once were," said Director Peter Flynn.
 "While delighting audiences with a heap of amusing music and colorful characters, Spelling Bee has a magical way of making audiences rediscover that there's something worth rooting for in all of us."